This Model Has Buzzwords Tattooed All over His Body

 Photo via Instagram.

 There’s something admirably misanthropic about getting a face tattoo.
-You really need to be fully committed to having a somewhat shitty life to let a stranger draw something on your face forever.
-Whether it’s a teardrop, or the name of the softest rapper in the game, having a face tattoo defiantly screams: “You may never trust me with your child or gainful employment, but I’ll be damned if I care!”
+You really need to be fully committed to having a somewhat shitty life to let a stranger draw something on your face.
+Whether it’s a teardrop or the name of the softest rapper in the game, having a face tattoo screams: “You may never trust me with your child or gainful employment, but I’ll be damned if I care!”

-Enter Canadian model Vin Los, the latest in the honourable lineage of people who have done stupid things to their face because, who gives a fuck?
-According to his YouTube video—a budget version of that Zombie Boy video that includes the very Quebecois directive to “BE ADDICT”—the 24-year-old’s goal is pretty straightforward: to become the most famous man on earth.
-His face and arms already look like a buzzword checklist written by an ESL student with things like “FAME”, “LICK” and “BAISE MOI” (fuck me) tattooed in handwritten font all over his toned body—which is hairless unless you count all the tiny fake follicles he got tattooed on his chest.
+Enter Canadian model Vin Los, the latest in the honorable lineage of people who have done stupid things to their face because, who gives a fuck?
+According to his YouTube video—a budget version of that Zombie Boy video that includes the very Quebecois directive to “BE ADDICT”—the 24-year-old’s goal is pretty straightforward: to become the most famous man on Earth.
+His face and arms already look like a buzzword checklist written by an art student with things like “FAME,” “LICK,” and “BAISE MOI” (fuck me) tattooed in handwritten font all over his toned body—which is hairless unless you count all the tiny fake follicles he got tattooed on his chest.